Semantic Indexes for Machine Learning-based Queries over Unstructured Data: Index Construction

-Suppose there are $N$ data records, $D$ dimensions, $L$ training iterations, and a total target DNN budget of $C$.
-Denote the costs of the target DNN, embedding DNN, and distance computation as $c_T$, $c_E$, and $c_D$ respectively.
-Then, the total cost of index construction is $O(C \cdot c_T + L \cdot c_E + N \cdot c_E + N C D \cdot c_D)$ assuming the cost of a training iteration is proportional to the cost of the forward pass \cite{justus2018predicting}.
+Suppose there are $N$ data records, $D$ dimensions, $L$ training iterations, and a total target labeler budget of $C$.
+Denote the costs of the target labeler, embedding DNN, and distance computation as $c_T$, $c_E$, and $c_D$ respectively.
+The total cost of index construction is $O(C \cdot c_T + L \cdot c_E + N \cdot c_E + N C D \cdot c_D)$ assuming the cost of a training iteration is proportional to the cost of the forward pass \cite{justus2018predicting}.

 The ratio of these steps depends on the relative computational costs.
-In many applications, the cost of embedding is less expensive than the cost of the target DNN.
-For example, the Mask R-CNN we use in this work executes at 3 fps, compared to the embedding DNN which executes at 12,000 fps.
+In many applications, the cost of embedding is less expensive than the cost of the target labeler.
+For example, Mask R-CNN can execute as slow as at 3 fps, compared to an embedding DNN which executes at 12,000 fps \cite{kang2020jointly}. \colora{Furthermore, human labelers are orders of magnitude more expensive than embedding DNNs (up to 100,000$\times$ more expensive).}